What Parents Need to Know About VR

 Online Play in VR

 Many games allow users to cooperate, compete, and communicate via online play, and VR is no different.
 There are some popular games, like Rec Room (Everyone 10+), that allow users to create in-game avatars and interact with others in virtual spaces.
 This adds another dimension to online play; in addition to voice and/or text players now have a visual, in-game representation of their own body.
-Note that this is not an exact one-to-one look-alike, but it definitely adds another layer of interactivity to online video games.
+Note that this is not an exact one-to-one look-alike, but it definitely adds another layer of interactivity and personalization to online video games.

 Your tried-and-true strategies for picking appropriate games will likely remain unchanged.